There are many different types of COVID-19 requirement and guidance documents. How do I know what to follow?

 I'm self-employed and my business has closed.
 What resources are available to me?

-The resources available to you depend on several factors.
 We encourage you to contact the Employment Security Department to speak with a specialist about your specific situation: 855-829-9243.

 What programs are offered to assist businesses to keep workers during COVID-19?